 What are the entrance requirements?

+Note - Information is subject to change.
 Entrance to the Program is subject to an application process.
-In filing an application for entrance to the LVN Program, the applicant must verify enrollment at College of the Redwoods, high school graduation or equivalent (verified by official transcript), and successful completion of "prerequisite course" HO 110 Basic Patient Care with a grade of "C" or better (verified by official transcript if taken at a college other than College of the Redwoods).
-If applicants completed the "prerequisite course" at accredited colleges/universities other than College of the Redwoods, courses must be comparable in course content and unit value.
-Please see application brochure for further details.
+In filing an application for entrance to the LVN Program, the applicant must verify enrollment at College of the Redwoods, high school graduation or equivalent (verified by official transcript), and successful completion of "prerequisite courses" English 150 or equivelent and HO 110 Basic Patient Care with a grade of "C" or better (verified by official transcript if taken at a college other than College of the Redwoods).
+Certifed Nurse Assistant documentation, if obtained in California, will substitute for HO 110.
+If applicants completed the "prerequisite courses" at accredited colleges/universities other than College of the Redwoods, courses must be comparable in course content and unit value.

 How do I apply to the LVN Program?